Bay Window Blinds: The A-Z Buying Guide

 - May need to be custom-made, depending on the size and shape of your bay windows

 In all, bay window blinds are a great way to improve the look of your home while gaining some much-needed privacy and light control.
 Weigh the pros and cons to decide if they’re right for you.

 Just as there are different types of bay windows, there are also different types of bay window blinds to choose from.
 Here are some of the most popular options.

 As mentioned earlier, faux wood blinds are teased for their false material.
 But don’t be fooled – these blinds are just as durable and high-quality as the real thing.
 They're also more affordable and easier to maintain, so you won't get two years down the track and find yourself needing to replace them.

 As you might expect, wood blinds are made from actual tree wood.
 They provide a classic look that can complement any décor style, from traditional to contemporary.
 The main downside is that they can be more expensive than some of the other options, and they do tend to wear out quickly.

 Got pets or young children to protect?
 Then you might want to consider cordless blinds for your bay windows.
 Instead of cords, they have a spring-loaded mechanism that allows you to raise and lower them with ease.
 They can be a bit more expensive – but for the safety of your family, they’re definitely worth the investment.

 Roman Shades and Roman Blinds

-Roman shades and blinds offer a timeless look that can add a touch of elegance to any room.
+Roman blinds for bay windows offer a timeless look that can add a touch of elegance to any room.
 They’re available in a variety of colours, patterns, and materials, and you can make them as simple or as extravagant as you'd like.